Dataherald/dataherald/docs/modules.rst

 - :doc:`Vector Store <vector_store>`: The vector store which stores application embeddings.

 - :doc:`Database Integration <db>`: Used to store and persist application data.

+- :doc:`Finetuning <finetuning>`: The module that responsible for finetuning LLMs on ground truth Question/SQL pairs.

 System architecture
 --------------------